juna659/-/README.md

-# [ERROR] Please Try Again 🔴
+# [ERROR] Please Try Again 🔴❌

-Something went wrong...
+**Something went wrong with the secret reveal...**

-Please refresh the page or try again later.
+Please refresh the page or try again later for the real winner code.

+---

+*Last updated: December 29, 2025*
+*Status: Loading secret...
+0%*